Ornamental Snails Tropical Fish InformationGeneric

-Large ornamental snails are tropical species which can be kept succesfully in most aquariums with small peaceful fish.
+Large ornamental snails are tropical species which can be kept successfully in most aquariums with small peaceful fish.
 Unlike 'pest' snail species, Ornamental Snails are unlikely to breed rapidly and overcome the aquarium.
-The snails will feed mostly on algae and sinking fish foods, and the diet can be supplimented with vegetable matter.
+The snails will feed mostly on algae and sinking fish foods, and the diet can be supplemented with vegetable matter.
 Although larger snails will damage delicate plant species they can usually be kept with hardy plants without difficulty.
 Although a good algae eater, Snails are not the best option for keeping an aquarium free from algae, and algae eating fish will often do a better job.
 The aquarium should contain hiding spots, air space above water, and a well-fitted lid to prevent the snails escaping.
 Be careful when using chemicals in the aquarium since snails are very sensitive to heavy metals and chemicals, especially copper-based products.
-Eventual sizes of snails depends on species and can be anywhere between 5-15cm in diameter for large Apple Snails.
+Eventual sizes of snails depends on species.
 Most snails under normal aquarium conditions will live for 1-2 years, although some can live considerably longer.

-If you have a question about keeping Snails's then please use our Snails help forum.
+If you have a question about keeping Ornamental Snails's then please use our Ornamental Snails help forum.
 Join 100's of other fish enthusiasts with 1000's of years experience between them caring for and keeping fish like these.